'No regrets': Trump supporters at campaign rally unfazed by his positive test

 On Wednesday, Trump held an outdoor campaign rally in Duluth, Minnesota with hundreds of attendees.
 Video shows Trump tossing campaign caps into the crowd, not all of whom were wearing masks.

+On a stage several feet away from his front row supporters, Trump would not have been likely to transmit the virus widely in the crowd if he was contagious, based on health experts’ understanding of how COVID-19 spreads outdoors.

+But his positive test raised alarm among health experts, serving as a reminder that large group gatherings pose a high risk of outbreaks.

-The Minnesota Department of Health said those who attended state events, including the Duluth rally and a fundraiser in Shorewood, should get tested even if they were not showing symptoms.
+The Minnesota Department of Health said those who attended events including the Duluth rally and a fundraiser in Shorewood should get tested even if they were not showing symptoms.

 “There is a potential risk that transmission occurred at the Duluth rally and other events associated with President Trump’s visit.
 Community transmission of COVID-19 was high in St. Louis County prior to this week’s rally, and people attending the rally may have been infectious without realizing it,” the department said in a statement.